andrevidela/Research-report/Thesis/index.md

 Affine types describe values that can be used at most 0 times, at most 1 times or at most infinitely many times (aka no restrictions)

 ## Co-monad / Comonad
-A mathematical structure that allows to encapsulate _access to a context_.
+A mathematical structure that allows us to encapsulate _access to a context_.
 For example, `List` is a Comonad because it allows us to work in a context where the value we manipulate is one out of many available to us, those other values available to us are the other values of the list.

 ## Indexed type